 Comparing foreclosures through February this year to the same period last year, the counties with the largest drops in foreclosure filings were Douglas and Larimer counties, where filings decreased by 44.5 percent and 41.2 percent respectively.

-Broomfield County, on the other hand, reported a 6.1 percent increase in foreclosure filings over the same
+Broomfield County, on the other hand, reported a 6.1 percent increase in foreclosure filings over the same period.
+It was the only county surveyed to report an increase in foreclosure filings.

 All of the 12 counties surveyed showed decreases in foreclosure auction sales during the first two months of 2013 when compared to the same period in 2012.
 The counties with the largest decreases in foreclosure auction sales, year over year, were Douglas and Jefferson counties, where auction sales decreased by 46.3 percent and 41.0 percent, respectively.